 Zoning is an exercise of a local government's police power.
-The purpose of this power is to promote and protect the public health, safety, morals, and general welfare of the community as a whole.
+The purpose of this power is to promote and protect the public health and safety of the community as a whole.
 Zoning assists in achieving these goals by regulating the way land in the Township is used and developed.
 The authority for Township's to enact and enforce zoning, as well as the restrictions to said power, are primarily established within, and derived from, Title 5, Chapter 519 of the Ohio Revised Code.

 In order to establish zoning regulations, a comprehensive land use plan is first created.
 The comprehensive plan is a "big picture" land use document that researches and analyzes the Township's physical conditions, demographics, economics, traffic patterns, and public opinions in order to establish a vision for the future.
 The plan includes general guidelines, recommendations, and goals intended to help make the community's vision a reality.
 Once the comprehensive plan is adopted, zoning districts and regulations consistent with the plan are drafted and codified in a legally enforceable Zoning Resolution.